 3. Meal Planning and Preparing

-Preparing your food in advance can make you less likely to order takeaways or buy easy ready-made meals because you’ll always have them ready to go with you.
-In addition to it, it saves money, time, reduces waste and helps you reach your nutritious goals.
+A key part to eat well on a student budget in Dublin is to prepare your food in advance.
+This keeps from ordering out because you’ll always have food ready to go with you.
+In addition, it saves money, time, reduces waste, and helps you reach your nutritious goals.

-The first step is to pick up a day of the week that works best for you to prepare your meals for the week ahead.
-You can prepare your breakfast, lunch, and snacks for the whole week, It all depends on your routine and how inspired you feel.
-Start off by making a plan, choose the meals you want to eat the entire week and select the ingredients you need to buy at the shop.
+The first step is to pick a day of the week that works best for you to prepare your meals for the week ahead.
+You can prepare your breakfast, lunch, and snacks for the whole week.
+It all depends on your routine and how inspired you feel.
+Start off by making a plan.
+Choose the meals you want to eat that week and select the ingredients you need to buy at the shop.
 Avoid picking up only one meal for the rest of the week, this lack of variety will not provide your body with enough nutrients.
 You can create a week menu to guide you on this process, for example, Monday can be pasta salad; Tuesday could be fish and veggies and so forth.
 You’ll be surprised how much time and money you can save by doing it.

 Now it’s time to put the plan into action!
 Keep it simple at the beginning, use recipes you know as easy, healthy and tasty and don’t forget to have fun and reward yourself when preparing it as well.
 To make it even more fun, put some music on to inspire you while cooking, invite friends over to your Student Accommodation in Dublin to try your dishes.
 Play with your food, be confident and appreciate the eating part too.

-When you start getting sick of your dishes, you can always look for new ideas online or make watching cookery shows on your free time a habit.
-There are many interesting TV programs out there, such as “come dine with me”, “Saturday Kitchen”, ” Masterchef”, etc. If you don’t enjoy cooking, you will definitely discover the chef in you while watching them!
+Always look for new ideas online watch cookery shows on your free time a habit.
+There are many interesting TV programs out there.
+If you don’t enjoy cooking, you will definitely discover the chef in you while watching them!
 You’ve gotta learn to cook to survive in the Emerald Island.

 The next step is to separate your meals into grab-and-go portions to be refrigerated or frozen and eaten in the next week.
 You can use plastic food containers for that, buy at least 2 food containers for each day of the week if you need and plastic bags for snacks.
 Food containers can be easily found in Dublin for cheap at Dealz, EuroGiant or Flying Tiger.
 Don’t forget to write the dates on the top so you know when it goes off.
 Refrigerated meals can last for 3 to 4 days, while frozen can last up to 3 to 6 months, depending on the food.